xyntechx/NXpyre/README.md

 # NXpyre
-> Inspire the Next Generation.
+> Inspire the Next Generation

 NXpyre is a platform connecting youth and professionals to inspire youth to seize opportunities beyond school and pursue their interests and career aspirations.
 Using NXpyre, youth will learn from experienced peers and working professionals from a plethora of fields about different careers they can pursue now, including internships, apprenticeships, full-time work, etc., via animations.
 Hence, youth will be better-informed regarding careers, inspiring them to realise their dreams and take the first step towards their aspirations.